 Q: What is the data retention length?

-A: There isn’t a data retention limit in PDA, all historical data is accessible, back to Jan 2019.
+A: There is a data retention limit of 13 months in PDA, only data within this range is accessible.

 Q: How long after sending an event will my data be available in Premium Data Access?

 A: Events will appear in PDA at the same cadence as they appear in the deltaDNA platform.

 Q: Can we track events and parameters across multiple games?

 A: Yes, you will see all the events and parameters from each of your games when running analysis on Snowflake PDA, there is a GAME_NAME and ENVIRONMENT_NAME field on each event.

 Q: Can we track users across multiple games?

 A: If you want to recognise the same player across multiple games you will need to ensure you populate a parameter on each of the games with a common identifier for the player.
 The ddnaCrossGameUserID parameter on the gameStarted event can be used for this purpose, or you can add something of your own.
 The deltaDNA SDKs generate an anonymous identity for the player that only persists for the duration of a single game install (the userID).
 The userID could be overwritten with this common identifier as well.